collective-soundworks/collective-soundworks.github.io/misc/websockets-101.md

 ## Propagating Events

-Now, that our communication channel is setup, let's modify sligthly the behavior of our demo app, so that we a user click on the bang components the sound is triggered on every connected client and not just itself.
+Now that our communication channel is setup, let's modify sligthly the behavior of our demo app, so that when a user clicks on the bang components the sound is triggered on every connected client and not just itself.

 Our data flow will thus be of the following form:

-1. When the client click on the `sc-bang` component, a message (e.g. "trigger-input") is sent to the server
+1. When the client clicks on the `sc-bang` component, a message (e.g. "trigger-input") is sent to the server
-2. When the server receives a "trigger-output" message, it sends another message (e.g. "trigger-output") to every connected socket
+2. When the server receives a "trigger-input" message, it sends another message (e.g. "trigger-output") to every connected socket
 3. When a client receives a "trigger-output" message, it plays the sound file

 ![data-flow](../assets/misc/websockets-101/data-flow.png)